pamareel/PAC-Project-Demo/README.md

        ],
 ```

-7. Run app with Apache
+7. Run app with Apache (deployed on the same server used for pac-dss project)

 ```
 mv -r ~/PAC-Project-Demo /var/www/html/PAC-Project-Demo